68publishers/cookie-consent/README.md

 ### Init event

-The only currently available event is `init`.
 A callback is invoked when the wrapper is fully initialized or directly if everything has been already initialized.

 ```html
 <script>